odoo/odoo/addons/point_of_sale/static/src/docs/point_of_sale.md

 ### POS Dialog Limitation

-There is a very limiting limitation of POS Dialogs, that is, we can only show one dialog at a time.
+There is a very limiting feature of POS Dialogs, that is, we can only show one dialog at a time.
 This means we can't render a dialog on top of an existing dialog.
 Hopefully future development will remove this limitation.